TessaEveline/broadpy/README.md

 # broadpy

-BroadPy is a Python package for the broadening of spectral lines from instrumental and rotational effects.
+`broadpy` is a Python package for the broadening of spectral lines from instrumental and rotational effects.
 It is designed to be simple, fast and customizable.

 ## Features